adlersantos/adlersantos.github.io/_posts/2015-10-11-split-testing-statistics.markdown

 # The Two-Tailed p-value: Is There a Winner?

-Let's go back to the problem of declaring a winner for any of the split-testing scenarios Y and Z. Contrary to the z-statistic, the probability that the "no winner" hypothesis is false is given by multiplying the CDF by two.
-This is the definition of the _two-tailed p-value_, which we define as $p'$ since it's a probability value `[3]`.
+Let's go back to the problem of declaring a winner for any of the split-testing scenarios Y and Z. The z-statistic, manifested as a probability, is the probability that the "no winner" hypothesis is true.
+This is in the Bayesian sense, where the probability is a _degree-of-belief_ that there is no winner given an outcome from the experiment.
+We can compute this by simply multiplying the CDF by two.
+This is the definition of the _two-tailed p-value_, which we define as $p'$ since it's a probability value `[3]`:

 $$
 p'(z, \mu, \sigma) = 2 \times \text{cdf}(z, \mu, \sigma)
 $$

 Another way to interpret $p'$ is that it gives us the probability of seeing such a large difference in a split-testing scenario if there was indeed no winner.
-The close $p'$ is to zero, the bigger the probability that there is a winning variant.
+The closer $p'$ is to zero, the greater the probability that there's a winning variant.

 Let's calculate the two-tailed p-values of Scenarios Y and Z. Since Promo A has better conversion, calculating $p'$ will help us declare with confidence whether or not Promo A is a winner.
 For simplicity, we can assume a mean of zero and a standard deviation of one `[4]`.
 This means all we have to do is to calculate $z$ for every scenario, and use it to calculate $p'$.